 - Additional electives, as needed, to gain the total number of credits (130) required for your B.A. or B.S.

-You may be closer to a St. Kate's degree than you think — find out more about transferring in courses from other colleges or universities to meet core liberal arts or elective requirements.
+Find out more about transferring in courses from other colleges or universities to meet core liberal arts or elective requirements.

-If you already have a bachelor's degree, see below for information on enrolling as a "second major" student.
+If you already have a bachelor's degree, see below for information on enrolling as a "second major" certificate student.